pravsels/DistilLM/README.md

-language model for accelerating creation and understanding of scientific articles.
+language model for accelerating the creation of interactive, easily understandable scientific articles.